ChimeraCoder/MLang/git_practices.markdown

+Below is a straightforward workflow that I wrote for people without much git experience.
+At the end, there is a list of common git commands that may be useful to reference.

+(Aditya Mukerjee [chimeracoder], 2011)

 Git Intro & Style
 ==============

-Below is a straightforward workflow for people without much git experience.
-At the end, there is a list of common git commands that may be useful to reference.

 The Simple, Straightforward, Inelegant-but-Foolproof Git Workflow
 --------------------------